Identification: Rank and Order Conditions

 To illustrate the implementation of these conditions, let us take the example of the following model:

 This model is complete because it contains 3 equations and 3 endogenous variables (D, S and P).
-The variables Ps, Y and W are exogenous.
+Furthermore, the variables Ps, Y and W are exogenous.

 Demand Equation: Order Condition